 Fish Ball Noodle Soup.
-Thick chewy udon noodles swimming in a warm chicken broth accompanied with bouncy delicious fish balls, bok choy, bean sprouts, mushrooms and green onions.
-A quick meal idea for lunch or dinner.
+Thick chewy udon noodles in a warm chicken broth accompanied with bouncy delicious fish balls, bok choy, bean sprouts, mushrooms and green onions.
+A quick and comforting meal.
 Ready in less than 15 minutes.

 There’s something very comforting about noodles in soup.
 It really brings me back to my childhood when my mom would make us noodle soup often.
 She knew I had very poor circulation so she’s always trying to get me to eat warming foods.
 She had her own version of noodle soup as well and hers was a vermicelli with protein and veggies.